 They're clunky to operate

-Old interfaces just don't compare well to contemporary systems.
+Old interfaces just don't compare well to contemporary web browsers.
 Even veterans have trouble using legacy RTUs, and it's virtually impossible to train new staff when someone retires or otherwise leaves the job.

 Your manufacturer is not supportive

-Not all vendors are like DPS - they might not offer support for your discontinued RTU, they might charge ridiculous fees, they might even be out of the business completely.
-Whatever the case, legacy RTUs generally aren't supported like modern gear.
+Not all vendors offer support for your discontinued RTU, they might charge ridiculous fees, they might even be out of the business completely.

 You can't get spare parts

-Again, not all vendors are like DPS that can produce any piece of equipment in-house.
+Again, not all vendors can produce any piece of equipment in-house.
 Most of the companies outsource their components or products from overseas, which might leave you swapping parts from failed units to keep the rest running.
 What happens when you run out?

-Modern RTUs would solve all of these problems - big surprise, right?
+Modern RTUs would solve all of these problems.
 But you can't simply throw out your legacy equipment and purchase brand-new remotes for all your sites.

-Despite all the disadvantages of an older alarm monitoring system, many network managers think that they can't possibly afford to replace their legacy equipment - not without a budget-crushing forklift swap out.
+Despite all the cons of an older alarm monitoring system, many network managers think that they can't possibly afford to replace their legacy equipment - not without a budget-crushing forklift swap out.